Cordwalles aims to be a boy’s best foundation for life.

 Furthermore, Cordwalles is committed to developing a shared vision, effective communication, respect and courtesy in order to form a basis for the partnership between parents, boys and staff.

 Cordwalles will strive for excellence in all that it does to educate its boys.
-It is also essential to develop personal excellence in each boy where each boy has the opportunity to realise his God-given potential.
+It is also essential to develop personal excellence in each boy enabling each boy to realise his God-given potential.

-It is the goal of Cordwalles to develop leadership, independence and interdependence in each boy so they make a positive contribution to society in all environments in which they live.
+It is the goal of Cordwalles to develop leadership, independence and interdependence in boys so they make a positive contribution to society in the various environments in which they live.

 Cordwalles aims to develop in each boy a respect for and appreciation of the environment.
-We believe that it is vital that our boys engage positively in the environmental issues facing the world today.
+We believe that it is vital that our boys engage positively with the environmental issues facing the world today.

 Boy-centred education focuses on boys learning styles, interests and skills whilst catering for every boy’s individual needs.
 Cordwalles strives to develop Best Practice for boys, staying abreast of global trends.